Last Updated on June 9, 2021

 It’s always good to drink less.
 Even people who drink moderately and regularly should be candid with their doctor about alcohol use.
 (The Yale researchers note that many people are shocked that their “moderate” alcohol use has resulted in liver problems.)

 At Ria, we are dedicated to helping people reduce alcohol.
 People choose to drink less for all sorts of reasons: to help relationships, to set a good example for their children, to avoid loss of work.
 (And to help that liver.)
 Perhaps the best reason of all is to simply live a better life.
-Alcohol can cause so many complications, and 2020 has been a year already jam-packed with uncertainty, stress, and anxiety.
+Alcohol can cause so many complications, and the 2020s so far have been a decade jam-packed with uncertainty, stress, and anxiety.

 Prevention, Prevention, Prevention